 The Special Collections Department at the University of Louisiana at Lafayette provides scanning services for research and scholarly use.
 Special Collections offers both self-service scanning and scanning done by staff.
 Self-service scanning with the overhead scanner is at no charge.
 Photocopying and digitization of archival material and manuscript collections are done by staff for researchers for a fee.
 Special Collections will not duplicate entire collections, books, or microfilm reels for users.
 Special Collections currently does not provide services for scanning oversize items, producing photographic prints or motion picture film.

-Special Collections will digitize physical materials from donors for free if the digitized copies are to be donated to the Archives.
-Donors may receive up to two free requests for copies, not to exceed 4GB of data per request, of their digitized materials via DVD, flash drive, or Dropbox.
+Special Collections will digitize physical materials from donors for no cost if the digitized copies are to be donated to the Archives.
+Donors may receive up to two no-cost requests for copies, not to exceed 4GB of data per request, of their digitized materials via DVD, flash drive, or Dropbox.
 Requests exceeding two copies will be applied to the regular fee structure.
 Special Collections will not accept requests to digitize whole collections previously given by donors; these services will only be conducted on a case-by-case basis.

 Do not bring or use the following items in Special Collections: